stas00/ipyexperiments/README.md

 As an extra bonus you get access to the memory consumption data, so you can use it to automate the discovery of the hyper parameters to suit your hardware's unique memory limits.

 The idea behind this module is very simple - it implements a python function-like functionality, where its local variables get destroyed at the end of its run, giving us memory back, except it'll work across multiple jupyter notebook cells (or ipython).
 In addition it also runs `gc.collect()` to immediately release badly behaved variables with circular references, and reclaim general and GPU RAM.
-It also helps to discover memory leaks, and doesn't various other useful things behind the scenes.
+It also helps to discover memory leaks, and performs various other useful things behind the scenes.

 ## Usage